The institution of marriage has been dying for years. It appears to be weakening as our society evolves and matures.

 The cost of marriage often greatly out weights the benefits.
 If one partner contributes a far greater financial portion to the marriage, he or she stands to lose a lot if they divorce.
 In many states in the U.S., it’s a 50/50 split!
 Which, coincidentally, is often the reported rate of divorce in the news?

 Fifty percent divorce!
 A flip of a coin.
 Not good odds.
 Obviously, the traditional institution of marriage is not working.
 Yet thousands of people flock to Las Vegas each year, known as the marriage and gambling capital of the world, to get married.
-Isn’t it ironic, or fitting, that this popular place for marriage is also the gambling capital of the world.
+Isn’t it ironic, or fitting, that this popular place for marriage is also the gambling capital of the world?
 There is one caveat I should mention.
-In Las Vegas, the rate of success is much higher with marriage than gambling. 🙂
+In Las Vegas, the rate of success is much higher with marriage than with gambling. 🙂

 According to the CDC (Centers for Disease Control – U.S.), which gathers data from U.S. Census Bureau, the divorce rate is trending down but so is the marriage rate.
 With social and financial pressures greatly eased, especially for women, couples are free to choose if and when they get married.